July 2022 STAN

 Acquisitions and Target Coordinate Precision:

 The STIS field of view (FOV) for acquisitions is small (only 5''x5'' for point source acquisitions).
 GOs are responsible for providing precise enough coordinates and proper motions to ensure the acquisition target (which may or may not be the science target) falls within the FOV during the blind pointing stage.
 Because of the small FOV, neglecting to specify even modest proper motions can place the intended target well off-center even with perfect pointing.
 Furthermore, the acquisition centering algorithm will center the brightest object in the scene.
-It is the GOs responsibility to verify that the brightest object is the acquisition target.
+It is the GO's responsibility to verify that the brightest object in the acquisition FOV is the acquisition target.
 Check out the November 2018 STAN Article Common Acquisition Errors for some examples of how the algorithm behaves in more complicated scenes.

 STIS coordinates are required to be in the ICRS reference system (see Table 3.3 in the Phase II Proposal Instructions).
 When using the Simbad target generation tool in APT, the “Reference Frame” is auto-filled with “Simbad,” and GOs must manually update this to “ICRS” after verifying the reference frame.